-Many users of oxazepam or benzodiazepine are unaware that it is one of the only withdrawal processes that can be fatal to the person.
-This is a serious issue most people do not take into consideration when these medications are prescribed.
-The symptoms always range from mildly severe to highly dangerous, including death.
+Many Oxazepam users are unaware that withdrawal can cause fatalities, similar to alcohol.
+It’s a serious issue that most people don’t take into consideration when they start using the medicine.
+The symptoms can range from mild to dangerous, including death.

-Becoming addicted to Oxazepam can have issues not only in the withdrawal stage but also during continuous use.
-Some of these consequences are brain damage, reduced cognition, memory loss, and blackouts.
-In certain cases, the chemical imbalance in the brain can generate suicidal thoughts, psychosis, and delirium.
+Becoming addicted to Oxazepam can present issues extending past the withdrawal stage.
+These can also occur during active use.
+Some of the consequences are brain damage, reduced cognition, memory loss, and blackouts.
+In some cases, the chemical imbalance in the brain will cause suicidal thoughts, psychosis, and delirium.

-Since Oxazepam is a benzodiazepine, the timeline will be equal to other benzos.
-These symptoms are very serious.
-A person should strongly consider entering a recovery program.
+Due to Oxazepam’s status as a benzodiazepine, the timeline will be similar to other benzos.
+The symptoms have the potential to be severe.
+A person must strongly consider checking into a recovery program.

-During the first 24 hours, the user will experience a series of strange feelings that are associated with benzo withdrawal.
-This stage is can be quite mild.
-The initial withdrawal symptoms are anxiety, depression, restlessness and some muscle aches in the body.
+During the first 24 hours, the individual will experience uncomfortable feelings associated with benzo withdrawal.
+The initial stage is mild and will include anxiety, depression, restlessness, and muscle aches.

-The withdrawal process for benzos is usually very extensive.
-Symptoms begin to peak in the first week with sweating, intense nausea, muscle pain and the feeling of being ill.
+The withdrawal process for benzos is extensive.
+Symptoms will peak in the first week, which includes sweating, intense nausea, muscle pain and feeling ill.

-Many people tend to relapse in the first week.
-Others will try to experiment with stronger drugs.
-Mixing alcohol, marijuana or opiates is very common for people who search for new drugs.
+Many people relapse in the first week.
+Others may experiment with other drugs to combat withdrawal symptoms.
+Mixing alcohol, marijuana, or opiates is very common.

-The first four days can bring an increased risk of seizures and suicidal thoughts.
-These can be overwhelming for a few people.
+The first four days can bring an increased risk of seizures and suicidal thoughts, which may be overwhelming.

-In certain cases, addicts have had these recurring symptoms for up to 2 years.
-This is a clear illustration of how powerful withdrawal symptoms can be with benzodiazepines.
+In certain cases, some people have had these recurring symptoms for up to two years.

-These long withdrawal phases are unbearable, and for many can eventually be deadly.
-Therefore, professional medical supervision is required.
-Treatment for these powerful symptoms is needed in order to achieve full recovery and medically supervised detox is recommended.
+Professional medical supervision is necessary to safeguard your health.
+Treatment for these powerful symptoms is needed to achieve a full recovery, and medically supervised detox is recommended.

 Why Should I Detox?

-Detoxification or Detox for short is the medical process in which the body is cleared of toxins, addictives and harmful substances under medical supervision.
-Detox is the only way of ensuring that someone does not fall into a future relapse or try other potentially dangerous drugs.
-By undergoing a professional addiction treatment program, the patient will have a program tailored to their particular situation.
+Detoxification, or detox for short, is the medical process in which the body is cleared of toxins and other harmful substances under medical supervision.
+Detox is the only way of ensuring that someone does not relapse or try other potentially dangerous drugs.
+By enrolling in a professional addiction treatment program, the client will have a program tailored to address their specific needs.

 Quitting Cold Turkey